 You can focus on developing your functional listening skills by watching vlogs about something specific that you’re interested in.
 These vlogs can cover anything from travel, food, fashion and expat life in Japan to modern technology, video games, movies and more.

 By watching Japanese videos featuring native speakers you can familiarize yourself with Japanese culture and learn about life in Japan, all the while learning Japanese language that’s usable in the real world and always culturally-appropriate.

 6 Online Channels for Learning Japanese with Vivid Videos

 Below are several online video channels that I personally recommend, as well as learning tools that use videos to teach Japanese.

 Victor’s style is wonderfully tongue-in-cheek, and some of the video lessons will teach you vocabulary and phrases that you would never, ever find in a textbook.
-There’s a rare and very helpful focus on pronunciation, provided by Tomoko-sensei.
+There’s a rare and very helpful focus on pronunciation, provided by the charming Tomoko-sensei.